-You can set Tableau Bridge to run as a Windows service, so it can keep running your refresh schedules even after you log off Windows.
-You can do this if the user account that runs Tableau Bridge is a local administrator on the computer.
+You can set Tableau Bridge to run as a Windows service, so it can keep running your refresh schedules or live queries even after you log off Windows.
+You can do this if the Windows account that runs Tableau Bridge is a local administrator on the computer.

 Open the Windows system tray, and select the Tableau Bridge icon to open Tableau Bridge.

 Near the bottom of the window, for Mode, select Service.